 Case Study 1: The iPad in Classroom Interactions

-Culén & Gasparini's pilot studies in 2011 brought forth the iPad as a promising classroom technology.
-Students and teachers engaged in a digital environment, marking an improvement in interactive learning and curricular adaptability.
+Culén and Gasparini's pilot studies in 2011 identified the iPad as a promising classroom technology.
+Students and teachers engaged in a digital environment, improving interactive learning and curricular adaptability.

 Case Study 2: Online Vs. Face-to-Face Credit Recovery